henfrydls/Portafolio-Manager/README.md

 ## Technology Stack

 - Django 5.2 LTS
-- SQLite for local development (swap for PostgreSQL/MySQL in production)
+- SQLite for local development (swap for PostgreSQL in production)
 - Bootstrap-based theme bundled with WhiteNoise for static delivery
 - Pillow for image processing
 - Optional Docker Compose stack for LibreTranslate integration